rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 They signaled to their partners in the other boat to come and help them.
 And they came and filled both the boats, so that they began to sink. ^0507

-But when Simon Peter saw it, he fell down at Jesus ’ knees, saying, Depart from me, for I am a sinful man, O Lord. ^0508
+But when Simon Peter saw it, he fell down at Jesus' knees, saying, Depart from me, for I am a sinful man, O Lord. ^0508

 For he and all who were with him were astonished at the catch of fish that they had taken, ^0509